Lucky4Luuk/rxos/README.md

 - [ ] Double exceptions need to be fixed, they do not properly trigger.

 ## TODO
 - [ ] Replace the current linked list allocator with a slab allocator.
+This is mostly done, but the slab allocator throws an error when trying to parse the DSDT table.

 ## Building
 ### Windows